At least three-in-five Canadians endorse both same-sex marriage and the federal government’s ban on “conversion therapy”.

 The ban on “conversion therapy” is supported by 70% of Canadians who voted for the Liberal Party in the 2021 federal election, 73% of those who backed the New Democratic Party (NDP) and 56% of those who cast ballots for Conservative Party candidates.

 Just under two thirds of Canadians (64%, -2) think same-sex couples should continue to be allowed to legally marry in the country.

 Fewer Canadians would prefer to bring back the concept of civil unions for same-sex couples (14%, +2), and one-in-ten (10%, =) would not allow for any kind of legal recognition for same-sex couples.

 Support for same-sex marriage is highest in Atlantic Canada (71%), followed by Saskatchewan and Manitoba (68%), Ontario (65%), Quebec (64%), Alberta (61%) and British Columbia (59%).

 On one question, Canadians are more divided now than in 2022.
 Just over a third (34%, +6) believe people choose to identify as LGBTQ2+, while 36% (-6) think people are born as LGBTQ2+ and 30% (-1) are undecided.

-Results are based on an online study conducted from October 16 to October 18, 2020, among 1,035 likely voters in the United States and 973 decided voters in the 2020 presidential election.
-The data has been statistically weighted according to U.S. census figures for age, gender and region.
-The margin of error—which measures sample variability—is +/- 3.0 percentage points for likely voters and +/- 3.1 percentage points for decided voters, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from July 20 to July 22, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.

 For more information on this poll, please contact: